gusandrews/Media-Literacy/media-literacy.md

 Pick one of these topics:

-  1. Ideas about what mass media do shape the critiques of representation of race, class, gender, ability, and other social groups ("affinity groups"?) that have been made for many years.
-In what ways have media environments and audiences changed that requires a change in critiques of representation?
+  1. Ideas about how mass media shape the critiques of representation of race, class, gender, ability, and other social groups ("affinity groups"?).
+In what ways have media environments and audiences changed that requires a change in how we think about who is represented and how in the media?
 In what ways have things stayed the same?
 (Please address both questions.)

   2. Think back to the "media effects" research and critiques we read earlier-- the studies of children and television, and the Gerbner and Gauntlett articles.
 In a digitally-mediated society, what has changed that supports or detracts from these assumptions about how media influence people?
+You will want to work off of what Shirky says.

   3. Mass media and digital media exist side by side these days.
-Both Shirky and McQuail present claims about the effects of the shape of new and old media; so did McLuhan and Innis.
-How are technological determinist claims made by Shirky, McQuail, McLuhan, and Innis supported by or undermined by the interactions of new and old media?
+Both Shirky and McQuail present claims about the effects of the "shape" of new and old media (the "pipe" or the "channel" through which they get to us, NOT the content.
+Think back to how the "Is Google Making Us Stupid" article and the mentions of McLuhan's "the medium is the message" in Introducing Media Studies).
+How are "technological determinist" claims made by Shirky, McQuail, the Google piece, and McLuhan supported by or undermined by the ways new and old media interact?

 You have three options for writing this: